Anne Lorne Gillies: Champion of Gaelic

-In 1996 she was appointed Gaelic Lecturer in the Faculty of Education of the University of Strathclyde.
+In 1996, she was appointed Gaelic Lecturer in the Faculty of Education of the University of Strathclyde, where among other things she was remitted to provide training to Gaelic speaking students in techniques of 2nd language immersion and their application to the Scottish Gaelic-medium primary school context.

-Gillies has served voluntarily on numerous committees and working-parties, including the Scottish Arts Council Music Committee, The Gaelic Books Council and the Curriculum for Excellence Consultative Group on Gaelic.

 Political activism

-In 1990s she became publicly and actively involved in the Scottish National Party (SNP), an organisation with which her family had had ties, both direct and indirect, for many decades (see William Gillies).
-In 1996 she was elected to the SNP's National Council and National Executive Committee, appointed Cabinet Spokesperson on the Arts, Culture and Gaelic, and then stood as SNP candidate for the Western Isles constituency at the 1997 general election and put her public profile to use throughout Scotland in promoting Devolution.

-In September 1998 she was selected as a candidate for the 1999 European Parliament elections following year by delegates at the SNP's conference.
+In the 1990s, she had become publicly and actively involved in the Scottish National Party (SNP), an organisation with which her family had had ties, both direct and indirect, for many decades (see William Gillies).
+In 1996 she was elected to the SNP's National Council and National Executive Committee, appointed Cabinet Spokesperson on the Arts, Culture and Gaelic, and then stood as SNP candidate for the Western Isles constituency at the 1997 General Election and throughout the following year she put her public profile to use throughout Scotland in promoting Devolution.
+In September 1998 she was selected by delegates at the SNP's conference as a candidate for the 1999 European Parliament elections.

-Writer

-Her extensive published works include autobiography Song of Myself (Mainstream, 1992), short stories written under her married name Anne Bree (Polygon, 2000, 2001); Gaelic children's fiction and poetry under her Gaelic name Anna Latharna NicGillìosa (Acair, Brìgh, Stòrlann) and her seminal collection Songs of Gaelic Scotland (Birlinn) now in its 3rd edition.
-Published in 2005, Songs of Gaelic Scotland won the prestigious academic Ratcliff Prize for "an important contribution by an individual to the study of Folk and Folklore in Great Britain and Ireland".

-She has also worked as writer / producer of Gaelic programmes at Scottish television, notably on Speaking our Language – Scottish Television's flagship multimedia adult learning series – and Caraidean, Channel Four's preschool Gaelic learning Series.
-She also co-wrote Reoiteag air Rothan / The Ice-cream Factory for Channel 5.

-Honours and awards
+Honours and awards, voluntary and freelance work

 Gillies was elected by the membership of the Association of Speakers’ Clubs of Great Britain as their Speaker of the Year, 2005.

-Other awards and honours have included an Honorary Doctorate from the University of Edinburgh; Fellowships from the University of the Highlands and Islands, the Royal Incorporation of Architects in Scotland, and the Association for Scottish Literary Studies; and her appointment in 2009 as Tosgair na Gàidhlig (Gaelic Ambassador) by the Scottish Government.
+Other awards and honours have included an Honorary Doctorate from the University of Edinburgh; Fellowships from the University of the Highlands and Islands, the Royal Incorporation of Architects in Scotland, the Association for Scottish Literary Studies, and the Burns Association of Irvine; and in 2009 her appointment by the Scottish Government as Tosgair na Gàidhlig (Gaelic Ambassador).

-Her voluntary and charitable work has been recognised by the award of Rotary International's Paul Harris Fellowship.
+Over the years Gillies has served voluntarily on numerous committees and working-parties, notably the Scottish Arts Council Music Committee, Comhairle nan Leabhraichean (The Gaelic Books Council) and the Curriculum for Excellence Consultative Group on Gaelic; she was Honorary Vice President of Visual Arts Scotland, opening their major exhibition in the RSA in Edinburgh in November 2000, and became heavily involved with the Royal Incorporation of Architects of Scotland, including travelling throughout Scotland as an adjudicator for their award scheme “Regeneration Scotland” and giving a keynote speech at one of their Annual conferences.